Nikon MONARCH 5 20x56

 Sometimes makes it difficult to focus

-The eyecups are extendable on 3 levels using notches.
-The eye relief can be adjusted up to the maximum value of 16.4 mm, which will easily suit spectacle wearers.
-The interpupillary distance varies from 60 to 72 mm, which may be too large for some children.
+The eyecups are extendable to three levels using notches.
+Eye relief can be adjusted up to 16.4 mm, making these binoculars comfortable for eyeglass wearers.
+The interpupillary distance ranges from 60 to 72 mm, which might be a bit wide for some children.
+Also, the eyecups have a relatively large diameter, which doesn’t suit everyone’s facial structure.

 Ergonomic despite their large wingspan

-The body of the binoculars has a rubber sheathing that is very comfortable to the touch which improves grip.
+The body has a rubber sheathing that is very comfortable to the touch, which improves grip.
 The hollow shape on the outside of the tubes ensures a firm grip and leaves plenty of room for thumb positioning, especially for large hands.

 Robust and neat build quality